oivalian/pystart/README.md

 ###  Running the script

-Navigate to the desired directory, run the script with the directory.
+Navigate to the desired directory and run the script.
 You'll then be prompted for a project name:

 ```
 =-=-= PYSTART =-=-=
 Project Name:
 ```

 PyStart will then take a few seconds to create the directory structure:

 ```
-creating pystart tree ...
+creating PyStart tree ...
 ```

 The tree is structured as follows: